 The first speaker was Tonino Ciuffini, Head of Information Assets for Warwickshire County Council.
 Although the council has implemented a cloud-based email system, Ciuffini was quick to point out that no personal data had been put on the cloud.
 On the contrary — he wouldn’t want to put personal information in the cloud.
 Hardly a glowing endorsement.

 Another speaker was Peter Clark, the Chief Technology Officer of the Isle of Man Government.
 They have consolidated 22 systems down to 1, which certainly seems like a great success story.
 But their system is a “personal cloud” — is this what we are supposed to consider cloud computing?
 What sets it apart from the centralised computer networks that we have been operating for decades?
-Conversations at lunch were leaning towards the possibility of cloud computing being the Emperor’s New Clothes — does it actually exist?
+Conversations at lunch were leaning towards the possibility of the cloud being the Emperor’s New Clothes — does it actually exist?

 Of course, we are operating on the cutting edge, and my views on cloud computing are by no means perfectly formed.
 But one thing is for certain — cloud computing has not been accepted with open arms by public sector organisations yet.
 Whether that is an issue with the concept, or culture (or both), remains to be seen.